Rucksack's travel guide

 In France, you eat lunch between 12-14pm and dinner after 20pm.
 If you want to get a table at a popular restaurant - book at 18pm.
 Then there is almost always room.
 And remember, there is no such thing as a "quick lunch" in France.

-Map of all posts
+Map with all articles

 If you see this after your page is loaded completely, leafletJS files are missing.